tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 optimization pipeline, including function inlining, etc, to discover types.
 Please correct me if I am wrong!

+The [Oils project](http://www.oilshell.org/) includes a shell written in Python that is accelerated by a Python-to-C++ compiler called [mycpp](https://www.oilshell.org/blog/2022/05/mycpp.html).
+This is not a general-purpose compiler; Andy's perspective on this is that they only ever intend to be able to compile and run *one codebase*.
+This lets them completely break Python semantics as long as the singular end-user program has the same visible behavior.

 ### In other languages

 If you don't like this whole "typed kernel" idea, other compilers like Graal's